0% platform fee — first 1,000,000 customersClaim 0% fee

 Sessions are managed by Supabase Auth.
 Idle timeout is enforced from the dashboard, refresh tokens rotate transparently, and users can revoke active devices from their account page.

-• Device management.
-Account → Security lists every active session by device, OS, and last-seen IP, with one-click revocation.
-Useful when a laptop walks off — kill the session before the attacker reaches the dashboard.
+Device management.
+Account → Security lists every active session by device, OS, and last-seen IP, with one-click revocation — kill the session before an attacker reaches the dashboard.

-• Session vs API key.
+Session vs API key.
 Dashboard sessions sign management calls only.
-Every LLM request uses a virtual API key (sk-nemo-…) with its own RPM/TPM/budget caps — a compromised dashboard session cannot run unbounded inference.
+Every LLM request uses a virtual API key with its own RPM/TPM/budget caps — a compromised session cannot run unbounded inference.

 FAQ